 Serious illness makes it a lot easier, and your doctor may recommend it for rehab.
 Caregivers and family members can use the information gathered to ensure patients have everything they need when they come home.

-Medicare will cover hospital beds for patients who can demonstrate a medical necessity for the bed, are covered under Medicare Part B and have been evaluated by a doctor.
-Your doctor will need to document the need for beds and prescribe them for you.
+Medicare will cover hospital beds for patients who can demonstrate a medical necessity for the bed, are covered under Medicare Part B, and have been evaluated by a doctor.
+Your doctor must document the need for beds and prescribe them for you.